upperlinecode/front-end-teacher-lectures/intro-js.md

 + Understand and use variables to store data.
 + Use built in methods to manipulate data (.toUpper, etc)
 + Use a for loop to iterate over an array
-+ Use vanilla javascript to show how the dom can be manipulated (as a precursor to jquery)
++ Use vanilla javascript to show how the DOM can be manipulated (as a precursor to jQuery)

 ## Lecture Overview: